shravansulikeri/AmbientAssistedLivingSystem/README.md

  We can control the electronic appliances flexibly through any device capable of internet connectivity.
 # •	Extensible platform for future enhancement
 The web application is highly extensible, with possibility of adding features in the future as needed.

+# Project purpose
+The proposed system is designed to monitor elders who live alone and want to live independently.
+Ambient assisted living (AAL) encompasses technical systems to support elderly people and people with special needs in their daily routine.
+The main goal of AAL is to maintain and foster the autonomy of those people and, thus, to increase safety in their lifestyle and in their home environment.